Get

 Is it normal for dogs to poop in their sleep?

-It is not normal for dogs to defecate while they’re sleeping, so it’s essential that you work with your veterinarian to identify and treat the underlying cause.
+If your dog is leaking poop while sleeping, it is not normal and it’s essential that you work with your veterinarian to identify and treat the underlying cause.

-How do I stop my dog from pooping at night?
+How do I stop my dog from pooping in their sleep?

 Talk to your veterinarian to see if a different food might benefit your dog.
 Stop feeding your dog about two hours before bedtime, and take it on a long enough walk before bed to give it plenty of opportunities to defecate.